Skip to main content

 Uninstalling

-This removes the plugin, its MCP server registration, and the persisting-outputs skill from Claude Code.
+This removes the plugin, its MCP server registration, and the persisting-outputs and capture-transcript skills from Claude Code.
 It does not revoke the OAuth grant on Artifacta’s side — do that from app.artifacta.io if you’re removing access entirely, or run claude mcp logout artifacta first if you plan to reconnect without the plugin.

 What’s next

-• Install in Claude Code (Hosted) — the same hosted OAuth connection without the plugin wrapper or skill, if you want to manage the MCP server entry yourself.
+• Install in Claude Code (Hosted) — the same hosted OAuth connection without the plugin wrapper or skills, if you want to manage the MCP server entry yourself.

 • Install in Claude Code (stdio) — the local package with an ak_live_ API key, for CI, restricted networks, and explicit credential control.